TheJumpCloud/support/zero-touch/Workspace ONE UEM/README.md

 . /tmp/jc-zero-touch.sh "Your_JumpCloud_Connect_Key" "Admin_Username" "Admin_Password" "Your_JumpCloud_API_Key"
 ```

+- Want to takeover this admin account during the DEP process and push down a secure password?
+See how to do this using the zero-touch [SystemGroupAddition](https://github.com/TheJumpCloud/support/blob/master/zero-touch/Additions/SystemGroupAddition.md).
+This addition can be used to automatically add systems to a JumpCloud system group during enrollment.
+Any users that are in user groups that are bound to this system group will automatically be bound to these systems and their secure JumpCloud passwords will be pushed down.

 Notification messages are displayed to end users to inform them of the onboardings steps occurring on their systems using Apple Scripts called by the Workspace ONE UEM agent.

 A log file with time stamps and verbose information is outputted on machines to the /tmp folder by the [jc-zero-touch.sh script](https://github.com/TheJumpCloud/support/blob/master/zero-touch/Workspace%20ONE%20UEM/files%26actions/jc-zero-touch.sh) named **jc-zero-touch_log.txt**.